balderdashy/sails-docs/reference/Blueprints.md

 ##### Blueprint Actions

-Blueprint actions, on the other hand, are generic controller actions designed to work with any of your models.
-Blueprint actions are only available to controllers with a model of the same name (e.g. `ParrotController` would need a `Parrot` model), and you can think about them like the default behavior for your application.
+Blueprint actions, on the other hand, are generic actions designed to work with any of your controllers that have a model of the same name (e.g. `ParrotController` would need a `Parrot` model), and you can think about them like the default behavior for your application.
 For instance, if you have a `User.js` model and an empty `UserController.js` controller, `find`, `create`, `update`, `destroy`, `populate`, `add` and `remove` actions exist implicitly, without you having to write them.

+Like any of your explicit controller actions, blueprint actions cannot be accessed unless they are targeted by one of your app's explicit routes or route blueprints.

 Any blueprint action can be overridden for a particular controller by creating a custom action in that controller file (e.g. `ParrotController.find`).
-Alternatively, you can override the blueprint action _everywhere in your app_ by creating a module that exports a generic action (e.g. `api/blueprints/create.js`).
-In most cases, this kind of global override is unnecessary, but for more on that, check out the section on [custom blueprint actions](./#!documentation/guides/customBlueprints).
+Alternatively, you can override the blueprint action _everywhere in your app_ by creating your own [custom blueprint action](./#!documentation/guides/customBlueprints). (e.g. `api/blueprints/create.js`).

 The current version of Sails ships with the following blueprint actions: